 Guarantee Trust Life is an ideal carrier for burial insurance for elderly individuals.
 They provide coverage for seniors up to 90 years old.
 Most final expense carriers cap age restrictions at 85 years.

 With guaranteed issue life insurance, there are no medical exams or health questions asked.
-As long as you are between the ages of 50 to 80 years old, you can buy an AIG policy.
+As long as you are between the ages of 50 to 80 years old, you can buy a Corebridge policy.

-Key Takeaway: Seniors in Montana have multiple options for final expense life insurance, including American Amicable, SBLI, Guarantee Trust Life, and AIG.
+Key Takeaway: Seniors in Montana have multiple options for final expense life insurance, including SBLI, American Amicable, Prosperity, Guarantee Trust Life, and Corebridge.
 All offer competitive rates and customizable policies with additional benefits.

 FAQs in Relation to Montana Final Expense Life Insurance